-Quantification of precision and bias in ageing tarakihi from reader comparisons has been reported for a number of New Zealand fisheries (i.e., TAR 2, TAR 3, TAR 7) in recent years (Stevenson & Horn 2004, Manning et al. 2008, Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012) (see Figure 7 and Appendix 4, Table A4.1).
-Although tarakihi can be considered a moderately easy species to age, estimates of Average Percentage Error (APE; Beamish & Fournier, 1981) for initial readings vary considerably, ranging between 0.7% and 4.6% for between-reader comparisons (Appendix 4, Table A4.1).
-Note that these estimates are initial reading precision estimates and do not represent the final result of independent and repeated readings in determining age in more recent studies (Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012).
-Stocks comprising a high proportion of young individuals are generally easier to age and have the lowest APE estimates (i.e., TAR 2 and TAR 3, see Appendix 4, Table A4.1).
-Although not presented for tarakihi in the past (see Figure 7), age-bias plots for each reader's initial age compared with the final agreed age have been found to be particularly useful for graphical comparisons between readers ageing other inshore species (i.e., snapper, trevally, kahawai), determining individual reader APE and highlighting where error may vary with fish age.
+Quantification of precision and bias in ageing tarakihi from reader comparisons has been reported for a number of New Zealand fisheries (i.e., TAR 1, TAR 2, TAR 3, TAR 7) in recent years (Stevenson & Horn 2004, Manning et al. 2008, Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012, McKenzie et al. 2015) (see Figure 7 and Appendix 5, Table A5.1).
+Although tarakihi can be considered a moderately easy species to age, estimates of Average Percentage Error (APE; Beamish & Fournier, 1981) for initial readings vary considerably, ranging between 0.7% and 4.6% for between-reader comparisons (Appendix 5, Table A5.1).
+Note that these estimates are initial reading precision estimates and do not represent the final result of independent and repeated readings in determining age as implemented in recent studies (Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012, McKenzie et al. 2015).
+Stocks comprising a high proportion of young individuals are generally easier to age and have the lowest APE estimates (i.e., TAR 2 and TAR 3, see Appendix5, Table A5.1).
+Although not presented for tarakihi in the past, age-bias plots for each reader's initial age compared with the final agreed age have been found to be particularly useful for graphical comparisons between readers ageing other inshore species (i.e., snapper, trevally, kahawai), determining individual reader APE and highlighting where error may vary with fish age.